fatiando/website/index.rst

    Have a look at our
    <a href="https://github.com/fatiando/contributing/blob/master/CONTRIBUTING.md">Contributing Guide</a>
-   to see how you can help and give feedback.
+   to see how you can get involved.
    This and other guides (for project maintenance, etc.) can be found in the
    <a href="https://github.com/fatiando/contributing"><i class="fab fa-github"></i> fatiando/contributing</a> repository.